metalalive/e_commerce/services/product/v1.0.1/README.md

 |OpenSSL| 3.1.4 | [see here](https://raspberrypi.stackexchange.com/a/105663/86878) |

-Currently, all the build / test commands are running under `v1.0.1` project folder

 ## Build
 ### Dependency update
 Update all dependency packages specified in the configuration file `v1.0.1/pyproject.toml`